Omni-guides/Tuxborn/Readme2.md

 Downloading any Wabbajack Modlist can take a while - how quickly it completes will depend on the speed of your internet connection and processing power of your PC.

-If you are going to be playing on a Windows system, you can skip ahead to [Starting the Game](https://github.com/Omni-guides/Tuxborn#starting-the-game).

 ---